rafaelromao/keyboards/docs/modifiers.md

     - If modifiers are held, it behaves as follows:
         - If Shift is held, it activates **camelCase**: Space is replaced by OSM(Shift), excluding first char.
         - If Control is held, it activates **CAPSWORD**: Caps Lock remains active until space or any word breaking symbol is typed.
-        - If Shift + Control is held, it activates **PascalCase**: Space is replaced by OSM(Shift), including first char.
+        - If Shift + Control are held, it activates **PascalCase**: Space is replaced by OSM(Shift), including first char.
         - If Alt is held, it activates **snake_case**: Space is replaced by _.
-        - If Alt + Control is held, it activates **CONSTANT_CASE**.
+        - If Alt + Control are held, it activates **CONSTANT_CASE**.
         - If Gui is held, it activates **kebab-case**: Space is replaced by -.
+        - If Ctrl + Gui are held, it activates **SCREAM-KEBAB-CASE**.
+        - If Shift + Gui are held, it activates **slash/case**.
-        - If Shift + Control + Alt is held, it activates Caps Lock.
+        - If Shift + Control + Alt are held, it activates Caps Lock.
-- Any Smart Case option, including Caps Lock, will be automatically deactivated after 10 seconds of inactivity.
+- Any Smart Case option, including Caps Lock, will be automatically deactivated after 10 seconds of inactivity or typing space twice.
 - Source code: [smart_case.c](../src/qmk/users/rafaelromao/features/smart_case.c)

 ## Accents Key